-Rutherford House is the oldest and most traditional building in the School, which was originally the old Cowdray Estate manor, at the centre of the School campus.
+Rutherford House is the oldest and most traditional building in the School, which was originally the old Cowdray Estate Manor, at the centre of the School campus.
 The Victorian style of building gives it a more homely atmosphere for its pupils.

-Rutherford’s Housemaster is Mr Damian Cummins, who is Housemaster to Years 7 to 12 and was a former professional rugby player with Gloucester R.F.C. and ex Director of Sport in previous schools.
-All of the five Cummins children are presently or have been through the School and as you would expect with Mrs Susan Cummins also being a qualified Physical Education teacher (and British Springboard diving champion) they are all exceptional in their particular sports.
+Rutherford’s Housemaster is Mr Damian Cummins, who is Housemaster to Years 7 to 13 and was a former professional rugby player with Gloucester R.F.C. and ex Director of Sport in previous schools.
+All of the five Cummins children are presently or have been through the School and as you would expect with Mrs Susan Cummins also being a qualified Physical Education and Mathematics teacher (and British Springboard diving champion) they are all exceptional in their particular sports.
 Mrs Cummins has also been appointed as Deputy Housemistress to Years 7 and 8, so in effect both Mr and Mrs Cummins are Rutherford House Parents.

 Mr Matthew Doggett is Deputy Housemaster and Fr Peter Williams has been the Rutherford Chaplain for several years.
 Our Matron is Mrs Jane Sands, who does a superb job for all the ages in the House, and is also Assistant Housemistress to the Year 7 and 8 boys.